TiedemannLab/sciCNV/README.md

 ***
 # Tumor clone CNV scores

-sciCNV can be used to identify cancer cells, distinguishing these from normal cells on the basis of their CNV profile.
+sciCNV can be used to identify cancer cells, distinguishing these from normal cells on the basis of their CNV profile (see the reference).
 The sciCNV profile of single cells is assessed against the average sciCNV profile of tumor cells.

 ```
 TotScore <- CNV_score( M_nf = M_NF )
 ```

-Tumor CNV scores for single cells can be also sketched which shows the segregation of normal plasma cells (NPC) and tumor plasma cells by their CNV scores.
-Due to frequency of noise in single-cell data, one may calculate CNV score for specific regions across the genome which would highlight segregation better.
+The tumor CNV score can be segregate normal diplod cells from malignant cells containing the tumor clone CNVs.
+For tumors with extensive CNVs, the tumor score is calculated across the genome.
+For tumors with only small or limited genomic CNVs, the calculation of tumor CNV scores should be restricted to the genomic locations that contain the tumor clone CNVs, in order to diminsh the influence of pan genome noise on the tumor CNV score and to better distionguish tumor cells from normals.
+Please see the attached reference and supplementla materials for additional information.

 ***